ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Timer - Using The Single-Use GTimer.rst

 Example

 In this example, we use five single-use GTimer, and carry user data in eac timer.
-Open the example “File” -> “Examples” -> “AmebaGTimer” -> “TimerOneshot”.
+Open the example "File" -> "Examples" -> "AmebaGTimer" -> "TimerOneshot".
 Compile and upload to Ameba, and press reset.
 Then you can see the 5 timers print out log to the serial monitor in series.

 Code Reference